Our review processes

 Three committees consider the different categories of application:

 - Our Research Committee considers applications for research grants and advises on research strategy.
 This committee also considers the recommendations of awards made by the Training and Career Development sub-Committee.
 The committee members are expert in disciplines relevant to our mission and serve on a voluntary basis for a maximum of two terms (six years in total).

-- Our Clinical Trials Committee considers applications for clinical trials and also monitors progress on our clinical trial grant portfolio.
-The committee members are expert in trials and drug discovery and serve on a voluntary basis for three years.
+- Our Clinical Trials Committee considers new applications for clinical trials and also monitors progress on our clinical trial grant portfolio.
+The committee members are expert in trials and drug discovery and serve on a voluntary basis for a maximum of six years.
 Applicants applying for phase I/II clinical trials are invited to provide a response to reviewer comments, which will also be considered by the committee.

 - Our Training & Career Development sub-Committee considers applications for all our career development awards.
 The committee members have experience in graduate and post-graduate training and mentoring.

 All recommendations for all awards made by the three committees are sent to our Board of Trustees.
 They then make the final decision on which applications we fund.

 Notification of the outcome of applications will be made after consideration by the Board of Trustees, which usually meets within three to four weeks after the meeting of the Committees.
 Notification of a positive recommendation from the Committee does not represent a funding offer.
 The Trustees decision is final and non-negotiable.

 The Blood Cancer UK Research Team will provide feedback on your application, comprising the anonymised external peer review and a summary of the committee’s evaluation.
 To ensure fairness and to protect the integrity of the funding process, committee members cannot discuss any decisions with applicants and individuals should therefore not be approached.